Claude Louis Hector de Villars, 1st Duke of Villars: Early career

 Villars was born at Moulins (in the present-day département of Allier) in a noble but poor family, his father was the diplomat Pierre de Villars.
-He entered the French army through the corps of pages in 1671 and distinguished himself at the age of twenty in the Siege of Maastricht in 1673 during the Franco-Dutch War and again at the bloody Battle of Seneffe.
+He entered the French army through the corps of pages in 1671 and distinguished himself at the age of twenty in the Siege of Maastricht in 1673 during the Franco-Dutch War where contemporaries such as John Churchill and Boufflers were also present and again at the bloody Battle of Seneffe.
 A year later he was promoted on the field to mestre de camp (colonel) of a cavalry regiment.

 The next promotion would take time in spite of a long record of service under Turenne, The Great Condé and Luxembourg, and of his aristocratic birth, as he had incurred the enmity of the powerful Louvois.
 He was finally made maréchal de camp in 1687.

-In the interval between the Dutch wars and the formation of the League of Augsburg, Villars, who combined with his military gifts the tact and subtlety of a diplomat, was employed in an unofficial mission to the court of Bavaria, and there became the constant companion of Maximilian II Emanuel, Elector of Bavaria.
+In the interval between the Dutch wars and the formation of the League of Augsburg, Villars, who combined with his military gifts the tact and subtlety of a diplomat, was employed in an unofficial mission to the court of Bavaria, and there became the constant companion of Elector Maximilian II Emanuel.

+Villars was also in charge of commanding Bavarian forces during the Battle of Mohács in 1687 where contemporaries such as the Duke of Berwick and Eugene of Savoy were present.

-He returned to France in 1690 and was given a command in the cavalry of the army in Flanders, but towards the end of the War of the Grand Alliance, in 1698, he went to Vienna as ambassador.
+He returned to France in 1690 and was given a command in the cavalry of the army in Flanders, but towards the end of the War of the Grand Alliance, in 1698, he went to Vienna as ambassador and served from 1698 to 1701.